obsidianmd/obsidian-help/en/Getting started/Glossary.md

 ## property

-[[Properties]] defines additional information about a note, such as a due date or author.
+[[Properties|Properties]] define additional information about a note, such as a due date or author.

 ## ribbon